wisamreid/keyboard-data-analysis/README.md

 The **__main__** function at the bottom of analysis.py fetches data from the file system by subject (Chosen at the command line)

 It then calls the **buildExperiment** function passing in string arrays containing file paths to the data needed to run the experiment.

-While some error checking is done at the command line, this could use improvement if we want add features

 The **buildExperiment** function constructs an experiment object that is informed of the relevant data and is ready for analysis